-SmartGit remembers opened repositories and (primarily) GUI-related settings.
+SmartGit remembers opened repositories and a (primarily) GUI-related settings, too.
 To open a repository, double-click it.
-If it already is open in another window when double-clicking, the window with the opened repository will become focused.
+If it already is open when double-clicking, the window with the opened repository will become visible.
 The repository will open in a new window if the current window is currently executing commands or Open in New Window from the repository's context menu has been selected.
 To open multiple repositories at once, use multiple selection (e.g. Ctrl/Cmd+click) and Open from the context menu.

 Repositories can be marked as favorite using the Mark as Favorite (Unmark as Favorite).
 Favorite repositories are indicated with an asterisk after the name and are sorted before groups which are sorted before non-favorite repositories.
 Beside that a couple of background refresh operations are performed on favorite repositories.

 Use Repository|Add or Create to either open an existing local repository (e.g. initialized or cloned with the Git or Hg command line client) or to initialize a new repository.

 You need to specify which local directory you want to open.
 If the specified directory is not a Git or Mercurial repository yet, you have the option to initialize it.

 Use Repository|Clone to create a clone of another Git, Mercurial or SVN repository.